SteeltoeOSS/Documentation/docs/connectors/mongodb.md

 1. Create a MongoDB service instance and bind it to your application.
 1. Optionally, configure any MongoDB client settings.
-1. Add the Steeltoe Cloud Foundry config provider to you `ConfigurationBuilder`.
+1. Add the Steeltoe Cloud Foundry config provider to your `ConfigurationBuilder`.
 1. Add MongoDB classes to your DI container.

 ### Add NuGet Reference

-To use the MongoDB connector, add the official [MongoDB.Driver NuGet package](https://www.nuget.org/packages/MongoDB.Driver/) as you would if you weren't using Steeltoe.
-Then, add a reference to the appropriate Steeltoe Connector NuGet package.
+To use the MongoDB connector, add the official [MongoDB.Driver NuGet package](https://www.nuget.org/packages/MongoDB.Driver/) as you would if you were not using Steeltoe.
+Then add a reference to the appropriate Steeltoe Connector NuGet package.

 ### Configure Settings

-This connector supports several settings for local interaction with MongoDB that will be overridden by service bindings on deployment:
+This connector supports several settings for local interaction with MongoDB that are overridden by service bindings on deployment:

 ```json
 {